Sandeep354/self-driving-car1/README.md

 drive.py code creates a bi-directional connection between server and client using Flask and SocketIO.

+modle.h5 is the file which will contain our model from .ipynb code to execute in drive.py

 Here, client is our code - drive.py which has our model from .ipynb and the server is the simulator - https://github.com/udacity/self-driving-car-sim.